Trello vs. Jira: new 2018 detailed review

 Speaking of integrations, choosing the right add-ons can guarantee you get the most out of your project management tool, whether you choose Trello or Jira.
 Although each tool offers a wealth of functionality by itself, you can improve your workflow and tailor it to your team with some of these additional tools.
 Here are some of the top add-ons for both Trello and Jira, so you can maximize your agile project management experience.

 Capture bug reports and client feedback from any website with a variety of capture methods, including keyboard shortcuts.
-You can make notes directly on each image, so team members will understand the issue and how to fix it at a glance.
-Best of all, your team can create detailed Trello cards from these bug reports within a few clicks.
+You can include notes directly on each image, so team members will understand the issue and how to fix it at a glance.
+Best of all, your team can create detailed Trello cards from these bug reports with just a few clicks.

 Add agile project dashboards to your Trello boards that show important data like burndown charts, cumulative flow diagrams, cycle time charts, and more.